nazmus-saqueeb-ashrafi/nazmus-rainier/readme.md

 # Commit 10: admin view - Appointemnt and patient detail page added

 - All appointment and patient details can be accessed in a seperate page

+# Commit 11: admin view - patient reshedule feature added

+- Admin can now reshedule patient's appointment with a reason

+# Commit 12: admin view - push to end of current day shhedule of admin added

+- Admin can now push users who missed their appointments to end of the admins schedule for the day